mlfarrell/VGL-Vulkan-Core/README.md

 - Rendering performant OpenGL-style thick lines WITHOUT using a geometry shader would be a nice addition.

-The memory manager currently does not expose or support non-coherent memory (I'll take care of this myself shortly, so no worries here)

 ## License

 This software is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)